nextnano/FortranInputParser/Documentation.md

 !---------------------------------------------------------------------!

 !---------------------------------------------------------------------!
 !
 You can write comments.
 #  This is also a comment.
+// This is also a comment.
-/* This is also a comment. */ !---------------------------------------------------------------------!
+/* This is also a comment. */
+// Note: No line breaks are allowed for the comments /* ... */.
+< This is also a comment. >
+!---------------------------------------------------------------------!
 $material                                                             ! begin of input sequence for this keyword